troelsselch/jenkins-template-drupal-static-analysis/README.md

 Jenkins job template for creating jobs to perform static analysis of Drupal code.

-Currently used by the [Vagrant Jenkins](https://github.com/wulff/vagrant-jenkins) project.
+Currently used by the [Vagrant Jenkins](https://github.com/achton/vagrant-jenkins) project.

-See develop branch
+See develop branch.